TheBoolean-Boy/GameCord/GameCord/README.md

 First, a machine running [Node.js](https://nodejs.org/en) and the option to clone the repository.
 The rest of the setup is explained in [Part 1](https://getstream.io/blog/discord-clone-project-setup/).

-Second, an account with Stream.
-We have a [free tier](https://getstream.io/pricing/#chat), and we can create an account for free using [this link](https://http://getstream.io/try-for-free/).
+Second, an account with Stream.(https://getstream.io/pricing/#chat), and we can create an account for free using [this link](https://http://getstream.io/try-for-free/).

 ### Running locally